 Former Group Members

-- Dr. Francesco Di Stasio; MSCA fellow at ICFO (Spain)
+- Dr. Francesco Di Stasio; Researcher at CNR-Nanotec, Italy

 Roman Krahne was appointed Guest Professor at the Institute of Semiconductors, Chinese Academy of Sciences